I am an American, can I go to Cuba legally?

 What are my flight options to Cuba?

 There are now many options for commercial flights between the US and Cuba!
 It is also possible to fly via Mexico or other countries.
 While the vast majority of travelers will fly in and out of Havana’s Jose Marti International Airport, there are ten cities with international airports on the island, so there are many possibilities.
-Airlines with direct flights from the US include American, Delta, United, Southwest, JetBlue and Alaska.
+Airlines with direct flights from the US include American, Delta, United, Southwest, and JetBlue.
 American Airlines serves more Cuban airports than any other US airline.
 The right airline for you will depend on your home location and preference.

 What is the luggage allowance?
 Are there weight limits?